Nathan Levine

 Nathan Levine (January 18, 1911 – January 27, 1972) was an American labor lawyer and real estate attorney in Brooklyn, New York, who, as attorney for his uncle, Whittaker Chambers, testified regarding his uncle's "life preserver."
-This packet included papers (the "Baltimore Documents") handwritten by Alger Hiss and Harry Dexter White, as well as typewritten by the Hiss Family's Woodstock typewriter.
-It also included microfilm, paraded to the public by U.S. Representative Richard M. Nixon and HUAC investigator Robert E. Stripling, dubbed the "Pumpkin Papers" by the press, which helped lead to the U.S. Department of Justice to indict Hiss for perjury.
+This packet included papers handwritten by Alger Hiss and Harry Dexter White, as well as typewritten by the Hiss Family's Woodstock typewriter.
+It also included microfilms of documents, which U.S. Representative Richard M. Nixon and HUAC investigator Robert E. Stripling made widely known and which were dubbed the "Pumpkin Papers".
+They contributed to Hiss's indictment for perjury.

 Background

 Nathan L. Levine was born on January 18, 1911, in Brooklyn, New York.
-His parents were Barnett Levine and Sophia Shemitz (sister of Reuben Shemitz and Esther Shemitz [future wife of Whittaker Chambers] and aunt of Sylvan Shemitz).
-He had one brother (Robert) and two sisters (Essie and Mildred).
+His parents were Barnett Levine and Sophia Shemitz (sister of Reuben Shemitz and aunt of Sylvan Shemitz).
+Esther Shemitz later married Whittaker Chambers.
+Levine had one brother (Robert) and two sisters (Essie and Mildred).